MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/documentation.md

 This address tells us whether we're currently at the Main Menu or not.
 + Value 0 means we're currently outside of the Main Menu, value 1 means we're currently at the Main Menu.

-## MenuTrianglePress
-**Offset:** 0x??????

-This address tells us if the triangle button is currently pressed.

-### MenuTrianglePress Values
-+ 0: Button Not Pressed
-+ 1: Button Pressed
-+ 256: Button Not Pressed
-+ 257: Button Pressed

 ## MenuXPress
 **Offset:** 0x?????